 This third edition is better organized and flows more smoothly.
-The division of the book into four main parts is now clearer.
-I reorganized the golden-rule part into three chapters: logic / applications / frameworks.
+Its division into four main parts is now clearer.
+I reorganized the golden-rule part into chapters on GR logic, GR applications, and GR frameworks.
 I cut out the separate chapters on virtue and on natural law, which interrupted the flow of ideas, and put these themes into other chapters in a more integrated way.

 This third edition adds optional sections on advanced topics; teachers can choose to cover these in class, ignore them (the book makes sense without them), or just encourage interested students to read them.
 These sections extend the range of the book, now making it suitable for introductory to intermediate ethics courses.
 To see what these optional sections are about, look for "(optional)" in the Contents; the first six deal with Kohlberg's moral psychology, whether morality is gendered, types of relativism, early Greek ethics, Hume, and the prisoner's dilemma.